sai-sy/paymentWebApp/production_notes/production-notes.md

 - [x] Payment Stamp
 - [x] User alias
 - [x] Commission
 - [x] Git ignore contents of upload folder, not file structure
+- [x] Make owner a part of campaign they created with a contract
+- [x] Change the way admins are created

 ### Migration Tests
 1. create column